ULHPC/ulhpc-docs/docs/hpc-schools.md

 Learn how to access the HPC cluster, set up your machine, and navigate the command line interface effectively.
 Gain confidence in interacting with the cluster environment.

-Feel free to only to start attend the second day session if:
+Feel free to skip session 1 if:

 - you can connect to the ULHPC, and
 - you are comfortable with the command line interface.